MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow.md

 :::image type="content" source="./media/how-to-develop-an-evaluation-flow/line-process.png" alt-text="Screenshot of line process node in the template." lightbox="./media/how-to-develop-an-evaluation-flow/line-process.png":::

 You specify the outputs of this node as the outputs of the evaluation flow, which indicates that the outputs are the scores calculated for each data sample.
-You can also output reasoning for more information, and it's the same experience as defining outputs in standard flow.
+You can also output reasoning for more information, and it's the same experience as defining outputs in a standard flow.

 ### Calculate and log metrics